dgraph-io/pydgraph/README.md

 pip install pydgraph "protobuf>=5.0.0,<6.0.0"
 ```

+All supported protobuf versions are tested in CI against both Dgraph latest and Dgraph HEAD.

 ## Supported Versions

 Depending on the version of Dgraph that you are connecting to, you should use a different version of